 In short, your core values tell your target buyers why you do what you do and must be at the epicenter of your brand story as well as the focus of your day-to-day business functions.
 Another way of looking at core values is character: who you are, how you go about your business, and the name you carry into your daily tasks, but these values must come from the heart and should stand out in the marketplace.

 These core values are what connects your brand to your customers on a “human” level.
 Evaluating your core values can be a little more in depth as it truly resonates through the drive within your business.
 That evaluation begins by asking why your business exists, what your purpose is, and what obstacles you face to deliver on that purpose.
 All of these “outer layer” questions should point back to your “why” and should be able to justify what lies at the center.

 The most iconic and memorable brands imbed their beliefs, core values, and emotions into your psyche.
 Storybranding is how memorable brands generate an enduring, lifelong value or belief system that stays with their customers and engages their buyer personas.
 In other words, companies are characterized by their ideals and personified through them.
 Storybranding is an attraction marketing tactic that marries your company, its belief system, and the beliefs of your customers.

 There are some important differences between storybranding and storytelling, though.
-Storytelling allows your brand to make a connection with your customers through current events or marketing therefore allowing consumers to better identify with what’s happening in your business.
+Storytelling allows your brand to make a connection with your customers through current events or marketing.
+This allows consumers to better identify with what’s happening in your business.
 Storybranding, however, seeks to put your brand’s beliefs and deeper meaning before your customers in order to evoke stronger emotions therefore generating stronger bonds.